markmccoid/audiobook-filetodb/README.md

 //   JSON.stringify(res.folderMetadataArray)
 // );

-// walkDir returns a promise, we must THEN it. walkAndTagDirs(dir, "yes", [], []).then((res) => {
+// walkAndTagDirs returns a promise, we must THEN it. walkAndTagDirs(dir, "yes", [], []).then((res) => {
   fs.writeFileSync(
     path.join(dir, "directoryArray.json"),